Ernech/anylist-node-ts/README.md

-Node js ans express rest server with typescript and mySql
+# Node js and express rest server with typescript and mySql

-# Dev
+## Dev

 1. Copy the ```.env.example``` and rename it to ```.env```
 2. Set your enviroment variables in the ```.env``` file.